chase-seibert/blog/_posts/2018-06-29-writing-your-self-review.md

  Right after you have written your self-review is an excellent time to think about updating your resume.
-Many of the accomplishments in your self-review, especially the data-oriented ones, are the exact things you should be adding to your public -facing resume.
+Many of the accomplishments in your self-review, especially the data-oriented ones, are the exact things you should be adding to your public-facing resume.
 People often forget their accomplishments when it comes time to update their resumes for a job search.
 Gathering specific metrics and data points contemporaneously with the work that you are doing is much easier than trying to dig them up later.